EarthOddity/dndrepo/Finishing Touches.md

 ```
 ### **Ensuring Smooth Functionality: Testing 🧪 **
 Throughout development, we ran general tests on each part of the system to catch any issues early.
 Regular testing helped us adjust and fine-tune the system, ensuring everything runs smoothly before launch.

+These final touches—both in design and testing—ensure StudyBuddy is not only functional but also enjoyable to use.
+We want students to feel supported and confident navigating the platform, whether they’re searching for a tutor or sharing notes.